ndipatri/solarMonitor/README.md

 I've instrumented my rooftop solar panels with a Bluetooth Beacon which uniquely identifies them with the vendor (SolarEdge)

-This Android application scans for this beacon, retrieves unique account information, and then go to the vendor's cloud to retrieve my latest Solar Output in kilo-watt-hours.
+This Android application scans for this beacon, retrieves unique account information, and then goes to the vendor's cloud to retrieve my latest Solar Output in kilo-watt-hours.

 Key points: